bobbyrathoree/amzn-agent/README.md

-# AI Chat Platform with AWS Bedrock
+# Foundry - Intelligent Bot Platform with AWS Bedrock

-A scalable AI chat platform built on AWS services that leverages AWS Bedrock for generative AI capabilities.
-This platform enables users to create, manage, and chat with AI bots powered by large language models.
+A scalable bot creation and sharing platform built on AWS services that leverages AWS Bedrock for LLM capabilities.
+Foundry enables users to create, manage, share, and chat with intelligent bots powered by large language models.

 ## Architecture